Mao: The Unknown Story: Long March

-A number of historical works, even outside of China, do depict such a battle, though not of such heroic proportions.
+A number of historical works, even outside of China, do depict such a battle, though of less heroic proportions.
 Harrison E. Salisbury's The Long March: The Untold Story and Charlotte Salisbury's Long March Diary mention a battle at Luding Bridge, but they relied on second-hand information; however, there is disagreement in other sources over the incident.
 Chinese journalist Sun Shuyun agreed that the official accounts were exaggerated.
 She interviewed a local blacksmith who had witnessed the event and said that "when [the troops opposing the Red Army] saw the soldiers coming, they panicked and fled — their officers had long abandoned them.
 There wasn't really much of a battle."
 Archives in Chengdu further supported this claim.

 In October 2005, The Age newspaper reported that it had been unable to find Chang's local witness.
 In addition, The Sydney Morning Herald found an 85-year-old eyewitness, Li Guixiu, aged 15 at the time of the crossing, whose account disputed Chang's claims.
 According to Li, there was a battle: "The fighting started in the evening.
 There were many killed on the Red Army side.
 The KMT set fire to the bridge-house on the other side, to try to melt the chains, and one of the chains was cut.
 After it was taken, the Red Army took seven days and seven nights to cross."
 In a speech given at Stanford University earlier in March 2005, former U.S. National Security Advisor Zbigniew Brzezinski mentioned a conversation that he once had with Deng Xiaoping.
 He recalled that Deng smiled and said: "Well, that's the way it's presented in our propaganda.
 We needed that to express the fighting spirit of our forces.
 In fact, it was a very easy military operation."

 Opium production

-One of the allegations in the book against Mao was that he not just tolerated the production of opium in regions that the Communists controlled during the Chinese Civil War but also participated in the trade of it, in order to provide funding for his soldiers.
+The book claims that Mao did not just tolerate the production of opium in regions that the Communists controlled during the Chinese Civil War but participated in the trade of it as well to provide funding for his soldiers.
 According to Russian sources that the authors state they found, at the time the trade generated around $60 million a year for the Communists.
 This was stopped only due to overproduction driving down the price and Communist officials other than Mao deciding that the practice was immoral.

 Campaigns against Mao's opponents

 Mao is alleged to have exposed men under his command to unnecessary suffering just to eliminate his opponents.
-Zhang Guotao, a rival in the Politburo, was sent with his army in 1936 on a hopeless mission into the Gobi desert.
+Zhang Guotao, a rival in the Politburo, was sent with his army in 1936 on a hopeless mission into the Gobi Desert.
 When it inevitably failed Mao ordered that the survivors be executed.
 Chang and Halliday suggest that Mao used other underhanded means in eliminating opponents.
 Apart from general purges like the Hundred Flowers Campaign and other operations like the Cultural Revolution, he had Wang Ming (another Politburo rival) poisoned twice; Wang had to seek treatment in Russia.